taketwo/pmd_camboard_nano/README.md

 Compatibility
 -------------

-This package was tested under Ubuntu Precise x64 with ROS Fuerte and under Ubuntu Oneiric x64 with ROS Electric.
+This package was tested under Ubuntu Trusty x64 with ROS Indigo, under Ubuntu Precise x64 with ROS Fuerte and under Ubuntu Oneiric x64 with ROS Electric.
 The version of PMD SDK is 1.3.2.

 Known issues
 ------------